11.06 How would I use LabArchives as a chemist?

 - Safety information and Waste disposal forms

-Chemicals can be described in many ways, including the common name, systematic name, chemical formula, IUPAC name, and more.
+Chemicals can be described in many ways, including: its common name, systematic name, chemical formula, IUPAC name, and so on.
 In some cases, this can make it difficult to find the correct information.
 As an example, if you list “Aspirin” as a reagent for a certain experiment, searching for “acetylsalicylic acid” may not return this reagent.

 Your Lab notebook should have a short description of the work that is completed.
-This can be as simple as a couple of sentences at the top of the page or it can be a more complex overview of the project that is completed.
+This can be as simple as a couple of sentences at the top of the page, or it can be a more complex overview of the completed project.

 - In the example below, the page is named with the researcher’s initials, an experiment number, and the compound that will be synthesized.
 The researcher also added several names for the compound as a rich text entry.

 On the list of widgets, you can select the “Chemical Sketcher.”
 This is a simple and easy way to draw a chemical structure, reaction, or scheme.
 You can also import a mol file.
 To learn more about the Chemical Structure widget, click here.

 Many researchers have a dedicated chemical structure drawing tool like ChemDraw.
 These applications have several export tools to download the structure.
 The export formats may be .mol, .sdf, .cdx, or you can also export the structure as a common image format.
 You can upload the exported chemical structure or reaction to LabArchives as an attachment.
 It is important to include things like a file name, description, or tags to improve search results.
 To learn more about attachments, click here.

 If the file is a supported file type, you may see a thumbnail of the structure or be able to search your lab notebook for this structure.
 To learn more about chemical structure searching click here.